monikase/Data-Analytics-Projects/AB Testing/1_Task.md

 $\implies$ **Since t-value < critical t-value, and p-value > α, H<sub>0</sub> cannot be rejected.**
 - **There is no significant difference** in the mean sales between Promotion 1 and Promotion 3.
+- The 99% confidence interval for the mean sales of Promotion 1 is (206.02, 258.78), while the 99% confidence interval for Promotion 3 is (195.78, 247.14).
+Since these confidence intervals do overlap, it suggests that the true mean sales between Promotion 1 and Promotion 3 might not be significantly different at the 99% confidence level, which aligns with our failure to reject the null hypothesis in the t-test.
 - **The chance of type I error** (rejecting a correct H<sub>0</sub>) **is high**: 0.4264 (42.64%).
 - Practical significance: Cohen's d of 0.165 indicates a **small effect size**.